Majal (organization)

 Majal is a regional not-for-profit organization focused on "amplifying voices of dissent" throughout the Middle East and North Africa via digital media.
 Founded in Bahrain, the organization "creates platforms and web applications that promote freedom of expression and social justice."

 Majal, which relies on open source platforms, like WordPress and Ruby on Rails, was launched in 2006 by Esra'a Al Shafei as a simple group-blogging idea.
 However, it has changed course to focus on the development of unique applications and tools.

 Objectives and means

 Majal's content, in addition to its projects and applications, is free open source content to ensure right to access information for everyone.

-Majal uses a broad spectrum of social media tools, ranging from written blogs, podcasts, vlogs, comics, video animation and pictures to live broadcasting through radio.
+The organization uses a broad spectrum of social media tools, ranging from written blogs, podcasts, vlogs, comics, video animation and pictures to live broadcasting through radio.

 Projects and applications

 Majal runs various active projects that include Alliance for Kurdish Rights, The Muslim Network for Baháʼí Rights, a discussion tool for Arab LGBT youth and various Mobile apps.